Download our Constitution here

 49. The Library of the Branch is in the custody of the Hector Library of the Museum of New Zealand.
 Members shall have access to the Library on application to the Librarian.

-AMENDMENT OF BYLAWS
+AMENDMENT OF CONSTITUTION

-50. No alteration, addition or rescission of these bylaws shall be made except at a Special General Meeting called for the purpose or at an Annual General Meeting, provided that no such motion shall be deemed to have been passed unless it be assented to by at least two-thirds of the members present.
+50. No alteration, addition or rescission of this constitution shall be made except at a Special General Meeting called for the purpose, or at an Annual General Meeting, provided that no such motion shall be deemed to have been passed unless it be assented to by at least two-thirds of the members present.
 Notice of intention to propose such alterations may be given at a General Meeting, or in writing to the Secretary, in either case not less than four weeks before the date of such Special General or Annual General Meeting.
 The Secretary shall send to each member, not less than two weeks before the date of such meeting, notice of the proposed alteration.
-No amendment shall come into effect until it has been approved by the Council of the Royal Society of New Zealand Te Apārangi.

 WINDING UP

-51. In the event of a winding up, the whole of the property and funds of the Branch, with the exception of the Library, which will remain in the custody of the Museum of New Zealand, shall become the property of the Royal Society of New Zealand until such time as a Regional Constituent Organisation of the Royal Society of New Zealand Te Apārangi shall have been formed in the Wellington Region.
+54. In the event of a winding up, the whole of the property and funds of the Branch, with the exception of the Library, which will remain in the custody of the Museum of New Zealand, shall become the property of the Royal Society of New Zealand until such time as a Regional Constituent Organisation of the Royal Society of New Zealand Te Apārangi shall have been formed in the Wellington Region.

 REGISTERED OFFICE

-52. The Registered Office of the Branch shall be at the Royal Society of New Zealand Te Apārangi Science Media Centre, Wellington, or such other place as the Branch Council may from time to time determine.
+55. The Registered Office of the Branch shall be at the Royal Society of New Zealand Te Apārangi Science Media Centre, Wellington, or such other place as the Branch Council may from time to time determine.